 This program is authorized pursuant to Section 211 of the Second Chance Act, Pub.
-L. No. 110-199.
+L. No. 110-199; 24 USC Section 17531..

-Program Specific Information
+Program-Specific Information

+OJJDP is committed to promoting reform through evidence-based practices (see OJJDP's Model Programs Guide) and developmentally appropriate practices in family engagement and juvenile reentry.
 The growth in parental incarceration over the past two decades has significant implications for children and families.
-An estimated 1.7 million youth younger than 18 years old in the United States have at least one parent in prison, and millions more have a parent currently in jail.
-An estimated 30 percent of incarcerated teen males are fathers.
-Incarcerated parents and their children are a heterogeneous group, and associations between parental incarceration and developmental outcomes are complicated.
-However, research has shown that having an incarcerated parent can present individual and environmental risks for the child and increase the likelihood of negative outcomes.
+An estimated 1.7 million youth younger than 18 in the United States have at least one parent in prison, and millions more have a parent currently in jail.1 Incarcerated parents and their children are a heterogeneous group, and associations between parental incarceration and developmental outcomes a re complicated.
+However, research has shown that having an incarcerated parent can present individual and environmental risks for the child and increase the likelihood of negative outcomes.2 Research suggests that intervening in the lives of incarcerated parents and their children to preserve and strengthen positive family connections can yield positive societal